 And finally, nearby is Dog & Horse Fine Art (102 Church St.) dedicated to our four-legged friends, depicting their images in various media.
 The folks here can help you find the right artist to capture your Fido or Flicka in a work of art.

-From Anthropologie to Bob Ellis Shoes, Pottery Barn to Morris Sokol Furniture and everything in between (think Urban Outfitters), the ever-expanding King Street is the place for shoppers.
+From Anthropologie to Pottery Barn and everything in between, the ever-expanding King Street is the place for shoppers.

-Duck in to Oops for a South Carolina-themed hat or golf shirt; stroll into family-owned M. Dumas and Sons for some classic Carolina khakis and bowties; or score an official Charleston Battery Bench from George C. Birlant & Co.
+Duck in to The OOPS!
+Co. for a South Carolina-themed hat or golf shirt; stroll into family-owned M. Dumas and Sons for some classic Carolina khakis and bowties; or score an official Charleston Battery Bench from George C. Birlant & Co.

 For jewelry, try Croghan's Jewel Box, (308 King St.) which lays claim to being the oldest family-owned jewelry store in town.
 Opened more than 100 years ago on William Joseph Croghan's side porch, Croghan's Jewel Box includes items from local estate sales and antiques.

 Alabama designer Billy Reid's shop at 150 King St. offers sips of whiskey with his high-end fashions.
 The men's dress shirts go for $200-plus, but the whiskey is free.